naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 date: 2019-09-18
 updated: 2019-09-18
 author: [naiyer]
-summary: Query a JSON document stored as a CLOB in an Oracle database
 tags: ['guide']
 ---

-## Intent

 In this guide, you'll learn to find a way to query over JSON documents stored as CLOB objects in an Oracle database.